lixuliang/congestionpropagation/README.md

 # congestionpropagation
-Please cite the following paper when using the code, the sample data is aggregated and added a random shift from original one.
+Please cite the following paper when using the code, the sample data is aggregated and added random shifts from original one.

 Author: Hoang Nguyen

 Email: dungbk04@gmail.com

 Paper: Nguyen, H., Liu, W. and Chen, F., 2017.
 Discovering congestion propagation patterns in spatio-temporal traffic data.
 IEEE Transactions on Big Data, 3(2), pp.169-180.

 @article{nguyen2017discovering,